 What is Standard Deviation?

-Standard Deviation of a dataset tells you how much the data deviates from the mean.
+The standard Deviation of a dataset tells you how much the data deviates from the mean.

-For example, suppose you have a class of 50 students and their score in the Math exam.
+For example, suppose you have a class of 50 students and their scores in the Math exam.
 Now, if the mean score is 70 and the standard deviation is 10, it means that most of the student’s score is in +/- 10 range from the mean (i.e., most students has marks between 60 and 80).